 Subsidiary protection will be provided if the applicant is threatened by the death penalty, torture, or inhumane or undignified treatment or punishment in their country of origin.
 Furthermore, protection also applies to civilians whose life or health is seriously threatened individually by random violence within the context of armed conflicts.

 If the Ministry grants subsidiary protection, then the foreign nationals’ office will issue a residency permit for one year.
 This will be extended by two years after expiry of the first year if there is still a reason for protection.
 People who receive subsidiary protection also have unlimited access to the labour market, just like recognised refugees.
-In any case, the law excludes the right of your family to join you until March 2018.
+However, the law excluded family reunion for them until March 2018.
+Since 1st August 2018, 1000 family members of beneficiaries of protection per month are permitted to travel to Germany.
 After five years, the residency permit may be transformed into an unlimited settlement permit under certain conditions.

 To protect applicants who do not meet the conditions required to grant asylum, refugee protection, or subsidiary protection, a national deportation prohibition may be awarded as per Section 60 paragraphs 5 and 7 of the AufenthG, provided that deportation would result in human rights violations or significant and specific danger to life, health, or freedom.
 This may be the case if someone suffers from a serious illness that cannot be treated in their country of origin, whereby severe health damage is feared if the person is forced to return.